 Myrtle has so much to offer in the way of fun and entertainment.
 You can enjoy many things at the boardwalk area just 2 blocks from the resort.

 There are also several Ripley’s buildings here.
-The museum format and then many newer offerings to included a haunted house type of experience, but with that Ripley’s believe it or not twist.
+The museum format and then many newer offerings included a haunted house type of experience, but with that Ripley’s believe it or not, twist.
 All great fun.
 I went into the main building just to see some of the old exhibits and a few of the new ones.
 I think every young boy is genetically predisposed to love these places.
 The Odditorium is what they call the traditional Ripley’s experience you might be familiar with from your childhood.
 On top of that, they have added an aquarium, fun house games, haunted attraction with actors, and special events like breakfasts with mermaids, or pirates.

-After a few hours of fun in the sun and out in the various buildings, I headed for a shop for some beach gifts to take back home to the family.
-I typically take back something for nieces or nephews if I have driven to somewhere on vacation.
+After a few hours of fun in the sun and out in the various buildings, I headed to a shop for some beach gifts to take back home to the family.
+I typically take back something for nieces or nephews if I have driven somewhere on vacation.
 Just a cool shirt, hat, or something small, but fun.
 For Myrtle Beach, the largest store is the Gay Dolphin which has been here so long that Gay just meant fun when it was founded.
 You can see some of their items in a limited online version of the store here.
-This location has been sharing their items with the public here for over 75 years.
+This location has been sharing its items with the public here for over 75 years.

 It was time for some dinner, and I had skipped lunch, so I was hungry.
-So I headed for Magnolia’s on 26th for their dinner buffet.
+So I headed for Magnolia’s on the 26th for their dinner buffet.
 It is right across the street from another Hilton resort so it is easy to find, but a bit far for a walk, so grab your car for this one.

 Do you want to travel and stay in this great beach town for yourself?